gensyn-ai/IR3DE/README.md

 # IR3DE: A Linear Router for Large Language Models

-This repository contains the code and instructions to replicate the experiments in the paper IR3DE: A Linear Router for Large Language Models.
+This repository contains the code and instructions needed to reproduce the experiments from the paper "_[IR3DE: A Linear Router for Large Language Models](https://arxiv.org/pdf/2606.06098)_", accepted at the Resource-Adaptive Foundation Model Inference (AdaptFM) Workshop at ICML 2026.

 ![IR3DE](./assets/teaser.png)